Kris Fisher: Creation and casting

-Character development
+Development

 Characterisation

 Channel 4 publicity describes Kris as a feisty male.
 His feisty persona is prominent in the character's scenes, now and again a softer side to the character emerges.
 This softer side is often most played out on-screen in scenes involving the character's brother.
 McCarthy spoke about how is character put his guard up around characters other than his brother, Malachy.
 Malachy refers to Kris as Francis still and he also said: "For a long while, Kris was just this enigma that refused to be labelled.
 So to have his brother around - who knows exactly who he is and knows exactly why he is - just works.
 You see the real side of Kris when Malachy's around, as opposed to the 'performance' he puts on with others.
 He's like a Jekyll and Hyde character.
 When he's behind closed doors, he thinks he's 'safe'."

 In 2009 McCarthy said of his character: "He is so 'out there', in your face and ready to shock at every turn.
 Every day he creates a new drama so who knows what the unconventional Kris will trigger."
 Discussing his character at length with The Belfast Telegraph he said "Kris is a non-conformist.
 If he wakes up in the morning and wants to dye his hair blue and stick a safety pin through his nose, then that's exactly what he'll do.
 The character is very colourful, but also very controversial".
 Going on to say: "He is what he is, a bolshy, ballsy lad from Belfast who doesn't give a damn.
 He doesn't care what people think about him.
 He goes out of his way to shock people and has so much confidence in himself, that no one can intimidate him.
 He's also very witty.
 I can be funny yeah, but I'm not quite as sharp as him.
 And of course, he can pull anyone he wants!
 I love Kris, he's a great character to play.
 When I come home from work every day, I have a smile on my face."